Spanning-Tree LoopGuard and UDLD

 spanning tree unidirectional link failure

-Now something goes wrong…the transmit connector on SW2 towards SW3 was eaten by mice failed due to unknown reasons.
-As a result SW3 is not receiving any BPDUs from SW2 but it can still send traffic to SW2.
+Now something went wrong… mice ate the transmit connector on SW2 towards SW3 and failed due to unknown reasons.
+As a result, SW3 is not receiving any BPDUs from SW2, but it can still send traffic to SW2.

 spanning tree loop guard example